alinahid477/tkgonazure/README.md

 $(cat /etc/hosts | grep $HOSTNAME | awk '{print $1}')
 ```

-Below is not needed any more as I am using --net=host.
+Below is not needed any more, as I am using --net=host.
 BUT if I didn't use it then one to tell docker-on-docker (where kind will be running) is below and create port forwarding manually.
 eg: https://www.conjur.org/blog/tutorial-spin-up-your-kubernetes-in-docker-cluster-and-they-will-come/
 ```
 docker ps | grep tkg-kind | awk '{print $11}'